GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit07/unit07-03_assignment.md

 The desired output is the classified and georeferenced maps as .tif files.

-* Upload the content of the Digitizer's data/output/ and data/templates folder into your GitHub Classroom repository
+* Upload the content of the Digitizer's data/output/georeferencing/ folder into your GitHub Classroom repository
-* Please create a new folder for all content called "assignment_4" for this task
+* Please create a new folder for all content called "assignment_4" for this task in your repository

 Please also open at least one issue for reporting problems or potential improvements on the Issues page of the Digitizer GitHub repository.